The Chase star Paul Sinha fears that his 'Parkinson's is getting worse'

-The 51-year-old star of the ITV quiz show opened up about his new worry two years after revealing that he was diagnosed with the neurological disorder, which affects the nervous system.
+The 51-year-old star of the ITV quiz show opened up two years after revealing that he was diagnosed with the neurological disorder, which affects the nervous system.

+And he revealed that sometimes he grows concerned when he forgets things, but is pragmatic about it.

 What did Paul Sinha from The Chase say about his condition?